browniebroke/deezer-python/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation has been updated to reflect this change
 - [ ] The new commits follow conventions outlined in the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/), such as "fix(api): prevent racing of requests".

-> - If pre-commit.ci is failing, try `pre-commit run -a` for further information.
+> - If the lint job is failing, try `prek run -a` for further information.
 > - If CI / test is failing, try `poetry run pytest` for further information.

 <!--